jevgenik/manuals/source/files/software/networking/webrtc.rst

   peer-to-peer connection due to symmetric NAT or firewall restrictions.
 Relay server means that all media traffic is relayed through the server, which can increase latency.
 Turn servers are used to route traffic from behind challenging networks.
   Not always needed, but in some corporate environments it might be.

-* Signaling server is used to exchange information between peers, such as session control messages, metadata, and media information.
-  WebRTC signaling refers to the process of setting up, controlling, and terminating a communication session.
-  It is not part of the WebRTC standard, and developers can use any protocol or technology to implement signaling.
-  The most common signaling protocols are SIP, XMPP, and WebSocket.

 WebRTC communication steps: